KylerLoucks/sam-templates/README.md

 This name can help differentiate logs coming from different parts of the application or different microservices in a larger architecture.

-* Use Lambda Layers to enforce DRY code standards
+## Use Lambda Layers to enforce DRY code standards
-1. Create commoncode layer for code that is used frequently between lambda functions
+1. Create layer(s) for code that is used frequently between lambda functions

-Folder structure example:
+### Layer folder structure example:
 ```
 template.yml
 layers